Quantum Criticality Enabled by Intertwined Degrees of Freedom

-To illustrate the transition between the spin and orbital KD phase to the SU(4) KS phase, we choose to scan the RG flow structure by taking $g_{\sigma z}=g_{\tau z}=g$, which corresponds to the trajectory denoted as the arrow (\rom{1}) in Fig.\,\ref{fig:phasepathall}.
+{\bf Transition to the SU(4) Kondo-screened phase.} To illustrate the transition between the spin and orbital KD phase to the SU(4) KS phase, we choose to scan the RG flow structure by taking $g_{\sigma z}=g_{\tau z}=g$, which corresponds to the trajectory denoted as the arrow (\rom{1}) in Fig.\,\ref{fig:su4RGre}(a).